KittyGiraudel/a11y-dialog/README.md

 ### Events

 When shown, hidden and destroyed, the instance will emit certain events.
-It is possible to subscribe to these with the `on()` method which will receive the dialog DOM element and the [event object](https://developer.mozilla.org/en-US/docs/Web/API/Event) (if any).
+It is possible to subscribe to these with the `on()` method which will receive the dialog container element and the [event object](https://developer.mozilla.org/en-US/docs/Web/API/Event) (if any).

 The event object can be used to know which trigger (opener / closer) has been used in case of a `show` or `hide` event.